openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onTransactionIds

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

-This filter triggers when specific transaction IDs appear on the blockchain.
+This filter triggers when specific transaction IDs appear on the blocks distributed by blockchain.
 It is particularly useful for tracking the inclusion of specific transactions in blocks, monitoring transaction confirmations, or building applications that need to react when certain transactions are processed.
 You can monitor multiple transaction IDs simultaneously, and the filter will trigger when any of them appears on the blockchain.
-The filter is available in both live and past data modes, making it perfect for both real-time monitoring and historical analysis.
 The callback provides detailed transaction data for each monitored transaction ID, allowing you to access the full transaction content and metadata.

 ``` ts